SocksThatRock/Agile-Log/README.md

+## Requirements

+1. A [list](Lists/Logbook.csv) in [Microsoft Lists](https://www.microsoft.com/en-us/microsoft-365/microsoft-lists) to store the log.
++ When importing the list use the following column types:
+  - Date = Date and time
+  - Task = Choice
+  - Progress = Multiple lines of text
+  - Thoughts = Multiple lines of text
+  - Rating = Choice
+  - Day Off = Choice
+  - Title = Title

+2. A [list](Lists/InspirationalQuotes.csv) in [Microsoft Lists](https://www.microsoft.com/en-us/microsoft-365/microsoft-lists) to retrieve the quotes
++ When importing the list use the following column types:
+  - Originator = Title
+  - Quote = Multiple lines of text
+  - Wikilink = Hyperlink

+3. Your current backlog items in [Planner](https://tasks.office.com/)

+4. The [images representing buttons](AdaptiveCard_Buttons) stored in your personal OneDrive

 ## Installation

-### Requirements

-A list to store the log (CSV for import provided in Assets) When importing the list use the following column types:
-Date = Date and time
-Task = Choice
-Progress = Multiple lines of text
-Thoughts = Multiple lines of text
-Rating = Choice
-Day Off = Choice
-Title = Title

-A list to retrieve the quotes (CSV for import provided in Assets) When importing the list use the following column types:
-Originator = Title
-Quote = Multiple lines of text
-Wikilink = Hyperlink

-Your current backlog items in [Planner](https://tasks.office.com/)